saf-dmitry/taskpaper-mode/README.md

 ## Indentation Guides

-If you want to display indentation guides in TaskPaper mode windows I recommend the [highlight-indent-guides.el][emacs-highlight-indent-guides] package.
+If you want to display indentation guides in TaskPaper mode windows I recommend the [highlight-indent-guides][emacs-highlight-indent-guides] package.
 To enable it automatically when entering TaskPaper mode, you can use the `taskpaper-mode-hook`:

     (add-hook 'taskpaper-mode-hook
               '(lambda () (highlignt-indent-guides-mode 1)))